compenguy/esp-mitsusplit/README.md

 Be very careful about the handling of the 12V DC line - most microcontrollers don't tolerate that for a supply voltage but the LilyGo T-RS*3 boards do.

-The 5V DC line on my unit only supplies ~4.9V, which isn't enough to run either of the LilyGo-TRS*3 models (5V hard requirement for the T-RSC3, and 7V minimum for the T-RSS3), so they _must_ be supplied by the 12V DC line.
+The 5V DC line on my heatpump only supplies ~4.9V, which isn't enough to run either of the LilyGo T-RS*3 models (5V hard requirement for the T-RSC3, and 7V minimum for the T-RSS3), so they _must_ be supplied by the 12V DC line.

 Additional references and photos for the wiring can be found on other minisplit hacking sites: